fanyangxyz/fanyangxyz.github.io/_posts/2025-10-04-recoloring.md

 ### Related work
 In this era of Generative AI, one might first and naturally ask: can models do this task?
-To answer this question, I used ChatGPT by prompting it to generate a Eevee image using the color palette in Jigglypuf.
+To answer this question, I used ChatGPT by prompting it to generate an Eevee image using the color palette in Jigglypuff.
 Below is the result from ChatGPT.
-I think it did a good job in generating a nice looking pink Eevee.
+I think it did a good job in generating a nice-looking pink Eevee.
 But it failed to use the blue color in the eyes of Jigglypuff.
 <div class='art'>
   <div class='recoloringpiecewide'>